yoveena24/MCB_Technical_Assessment_SE_2024/README.md

 **Output**

-There is Main.sql file which
+There is **Main.sql** file which goes from question 1 to question 6 which the required execute commands to